 - Add them to teas – both hot and cold.

-- Add them to your baking in muffins, granola bars, and sweet breads, or make your own fresh syrup by blending them with a little water for topping desserts or breakfast.
+- Add them to your baking in muffins, granola bars, buttery scones, and sweet breads, or make your own fresh syrup by blending them with a little water for topping desserts or breakfast.

 - Make your own super trail mix with dried, unsweetened blueberries, raw seeds, and your favorite nuts for a powerful, energizing snack.